DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/README.md

 ***

 ## Contributing
-Your contribution, monetary or programmatically, is crucial for the rapid development of the algorithm and its training.
+Your contribution, either monetary or programmatically, is crucial for the rapid development of the algorithm and its training.
 Please consider contributing.
 Even minute changes to our README will be greatly appreciated.

 ### Project Zeta